 Attend Neighborhood Watch!
 It makes a difference when we all work together to prevent crime.
 Please make sure that your vehicles are locked when parked on the street.
 We still have residents leaving valuables inside their parked vehicles.
 Individuals are looking into parked cars and stealing your property.
 Don’t make it easy or attractive for them to break into your cars!

 Call 311 for pick-up of trash, furniture and debris on YOUR streets!
 Let’s have a safe and clean Holiday season.

 Remember there is no excuse for domestic violence.
 Talk to a friend, pastor, or your local support group for relationship problems prior to any violence.
 You can always call a domestic violence hotline for referrals and assistance 24 hours a day at 1-818-887-6589.

-The next Neighborhood Watch Meeting is scheduled for June 25, 2014 at 6:30 pm at the Denny’s Restaurant located at 15540 Roscoe Bl.
+The next Neighborhood Watch Meeting is scheduled for January 28, 2014 at 6:30 pm at the Denny’s Restaurant located at 15540 Roscoe Bl.
+See you there!